-- Declaring any conflict of interest which would affect the appraisal (see Section 6.2). - Seeking advice from the RO on whether an exemption should apply to new appointees (see Section 6.12). - Agreeing a date with the appraisee. - Arranging an appropriate venue. - Reviewing the portfolio of evidence prior to the meeting. - Requesting any missing evidence/documentation and raising with the RO if any essential evidence/documentation is not provided without there being a satisfactory explanation (see Section 6.6). - Preparing and agreeing an agenda of items to be discussed and reviewed one week before the meeting. - Completing the relevant parts on the online toolkit. - Signing off statements about engagement, with appraisal, progress with the previous PDP and the appropriateness of the new PDP and GMC requirements. - Where the appraisal is not completed (or notified as having being completed) within 28 days of the specified appraisal date then the provision of Section 6.15 will apply. - Advising the appraisee of their right to raise a grievance where the appraisee disagrees with the content or process (see Section 6.11). - Reporting to the RO where there has been a clear failure to address issues from the previous year's appraisal and these issues cannot be resolved with the appraisee (see Section 6.9). - Reporting to the RO where there is a potentially serious performance issue (that has not been previously identified) that requires further discussion or examination-this will require the appraisal meeting to be stopped. (see Section 6.9). - Participating in periodic meetings with other appraisers and the RO to ensure consistent standards are maintained.
+- Declaring any conflict of interest which would affect the appraisal (see Section 6.2). - Seeking advice from the RO on whether an exemption should apply to new appointees (see Section 6.12). - Agreeing a date with the appraisee. - Arranging an appropriate venue. - Reviewing the portfolio of evidence prior to the meeting.

+- Requesting any missing evidence/documentation and raising with the RO if any essential evidence/documentation is not provided without there being a satisfactory explanation (see Section 6.6). - Preparing and agreeing an agenda of items to be discussed and reviewed one week before the meeting. - Completing the relevant parts on the online toolkit. - Signing off statements about engagement, with appraisal, progress with the previous PDP and the appropriateness of the new PDP and GMC requirements. - Where the appraisal is not completed (or notified as having been completed) within 28 days of the specified appraisal date then the provision of Section 6.15 will apply. - Advising the appraisee of their right to raise a grievance where the appraisee disagrees with the content or process (see Section 6.11). - Reporting to the RO where there has been a clear failure to address issues from the previous year's appraisal and these issues cannot be resolved with the appraisee (see Section 6.9). - Reporting to the RO where there is a potentially serious performance issue (that has not been previously identified) that requires further discussion or examination.
+This will require the appraisal meeting to be stopped. (see Section 6.9). - Participating in periodic meetings with other appraisers and the RO to ensure consistent standards are maintained. - Keeping up to date with good practice as appraiser. - Provide evidence relating to their performance as appraiser during their own appraisal.

 The maximum number of appraisals for each appraiser will normally be 8 for a full-time appraiser (4 for a half time appraiser).
 The appraiser is responsible for the completion of the summary of appraisal.
-Commencing with the date of introduction of this policy, no appraiser will carry out appraisal for the same doctor for more than 3 consecutive years e.g. they will require a change of appraiser for 1 year after 3 consecutive appraisals with the same appraiser.
+Commencing with the date of introduction of this policy, no appraiser will carry out appraisal for the same doctor for more than 3 consecutive years e.g. they will require a change of appraiser for at least 1 year after 3 consecutive appraisals with the same appraiser.